 Program of study

 To qualify for the Bachelor of Business (Human Resource Management) a student must complete 108 units with a grade of P or better or NGP in each topic.
-A minimum of 27 units, but no more than 45 units, of Year 1 topics is to be included in the 108 units.
+No more than 45 units of Level 1 topics is to be included in the 108 units.